 Kids on Lifts

-Keep in mind, when your child loads a lift chair without you, they may not always be riding with another adult.
-Remember, it’s your responsibility to know how to use and ride the lift safely as well as your child’s.
-Having the knowledge and dexterity to use the lift properly will ensure fun for everyone.
+When your child loads a lift chair without you, they may not always be riding with another adult.
+Remember, it’s your responsibility to know how to ride the lift safely as well as your child’s.
+For more information and tips, please visit kidsonlifts.org.

 Smartstyle Terrain Park Safety

 The National Ski Areas Association and Burton Snowboards created the “Smart Style” Terrain Park Safety initiative to emphasize the importance of safety in terrain parks across the country.
 Please visit their website for a comprehensive look at the Smart Style program.

 Uphill Travel Policy

 While uphill travel within ski area boundaries may seem innocuous, it poses significant safety risks and concerns for uphill and downhill recreationalists, ski area operations and ski area staff.
 For this reason, uphill travel is not permitted at any time at many ski areas.
 Beaver Mountain’s policy reflects our commitment to mitigating the safety concerns of uphill travel as a recreational use within the downhill ski area.

 All uphill travel participants prior to the opening of the ski area assume all responsibility for their safety, as there is no ski patrol or operations staff on the mountain at this point.
 The ski area should be considered “Backcountry terrain.”
 Participants should be aware there may be resort personnel on the mountain—groomers, ski patrol and resort employees on grooming machines or snowmobiles.
 Motorized travel is not permitted on the mountain prior to the opening in the fall.

 Mountain Policy before or after operating hours during the season